lkesteloot/unsong/unsong-1.md

 But humans [i]can’t[/i] leave well enough alone, so we got in the Space Race, tried to send Apollo 8 to the moon, crashed into the crystal sphere surrounding the world, and broke a huge celestial machine belonging to the archangel Uriel that bound reality by mathematical laws.
 It turned out keeping reality bound by mathematical laws was a useful hack preventing the Devil from existing.
 Break the machinery, and along with the Names of God and placebomancy and other nice things we got the Devil back.
 We’d flailed around like headless chickens for a while until the Comet King had come along and tried to organize a coordinated response.
 Now we were back to the headless chicken thing.

-A car sped down the street, the way people speed at five AM when they know no one is around to stand in their way, the way assholes speed when they don’t care how much noise they make on a residential street when people are trying to sleep.
+A car sped down the street, the way people speed at five [sc]am[/sc] when they know no one is around to stand in their way, the way assholes speed when they don’t care how much noise they make on a residential street when people are trying to sleep.
 I stepped out of the way just in time.

 In a way we were lucky.
 Reality was still [i]mostly[/i] law-bound, because Uriel was burning through his reserves of mystical energy to keep the celestial machinery working.
 You can still run a car on internal combustion, if for some reason you don’t trust the Motive Name.
 You can still [i]usually[/i] use electronics to run a computer, as long you don’t overdo it and Uriel isn’t having one of his periodic fits.